Are LLMs Rational Investors? A Study on Detecting and Reducing the Financial Bias in LLMs: Result

 Upon examining the inherent biases within individual models, our analysis proceeds to consolidate the findings from each Large Language Model (LLM) to explore their collective or differential biases towards various industries.
 This step is crucial for understanding not only the predispositions of individual models but also for discerning any overarching trends or anomalies in their assessments of industry-related news events.
 By aggregating these results, we aim to delineate the extent to which these models exhibit preferential or adverse biases towards certain industry, thereby shedding light on the potential influence of these biases on the models' analytical outputs and reliability.
 The synthesis of this comprehensive analysis provides a nuanced understanding of model behavior in the context of industry-specific evaluations.

-In parallel with the examination of model biases, our study also delves into the temporal evolution of Large Language Models within distinct series, attributing changes to factors such as model size or software updates.
-To this end, we employ box line comparison charts as a visual tool to elucidate the developmental trajectories of models within the Baichuan, GLM, and LLaMA series.
+In parallel with the examination of model biases, our study also delves into the temporal evolution of Large Language Models within distinct family, attributing changes to factors such as model size or software updates.
+To this end, we employ box line comparison charts as a visual tool to elucidate the developmental trajectories of models within the Baichuan, GLM, and LLaMA family.
 These charts serve to highlight variations in model performance or bias over time, providing a clear visual representation of progression or shifts in model behavior.
-The comparative analyses for the Baichuan series, GLM series, and LLaMA series are depicted in \autoref{img:baichuan_series}, \autoref{img:glm_series}, and \autoref{img:LLaMa_series}, respectively.
+The comparative analyses for the Baichuan family, GLM family, and LLaMA family are depicted in \autoref{img:baichuan_series}, \autoref{img:glm_series}, and \autoref{img:LLaMa_series}, respectively.
 Through these visual comparisons, we aim to offer insights into how advancements or modifications in model architecture and capabilities influence their analytical outcomes and biases.